bytecodealliance/regalloc2/doc/DESIGN.md

 it); the ProgPoint at which the use occurs; the operand slot on that instruction, if any, that the operand comes from, and the use's 'weight".
-(It's possible to have "ghost uses" that do not derive from any slot on the isntruction.)
+(It's possible to have "ghost uses" that do not derive from any slot on the instruction.)
 These four parts are packed into three `u32`s: the slot can fit in 8 bits, and the weight in 16.

 The live-range carries its program-point range, uses, vreg index,